hcgatewood23/hcgatewood23.github.io/src/infra_mission.md

     - Ready for change: AWS is able to effectively evolve instance and interface affordances over time, especially in response to user feedback; codebase is easy to understand, well-tested, and only as large as necessary
     - Expressive: users can quickly and easily configure (billing, networking, etc.), integrate (EBS, S3, etc.), optimize (instance types), and scale, in ways traditional on-prem solutions either preclude or support with significant effort and investment

-## :three: Stability: the perennial foundation
+## :two: Stability: the perennial foundation

 ### Stability preserves, instability erodes